dustinpfister/blog_posts/_posts/express-request-params.md

 layout: post
 categories: express
 id: 832
-updated: 2021-03-26 14:03:50
+updated: 2021-03-26 14:11:28
-version: 1.2
+version: 1.3
 ---

 When working out what a [path should be for some expressj middleware](https://expressjs.com/en/guide/routing.html) it is possible to make use of some parameters for paths.
 These parameters are a way to make it so that a part of a path is a kind of parameter, the value of which can then in turn be obtained in a request object property called req.params.

+For example say that you have a folder that contains a whole collection of project folders.
+With that said lets say you want to create an express script where there will be an examples path, and then there can be a folder name that will correspond with s folder name in this examples folder.
+In each example folder there is a file that I would like to send for the project folder when that path is requested.
+One way to go about doing so would be to make use of these path parameters.

 <!-- more -->